 Features of autism include:

-- social communication – you might have problems reading body language, understanding jokes, sarcasm, or facial expressions and common phrases
+- problems reading body language, understanding jokes, sarcasm, facial expressions and common phrases

-- social imagination – you may have difficulties understanding and interpreting other people's thoughts, feelings and actions, predicting what will happen next and understanding danger.
+- finding it hard to understand other people's thoughts and actions, predicting what will happen next, and understanding danger